 Commercial landscape architects create landscape designs for large outdoor spaces.
 They incorporate aesthetics, topology, environmental issues and local regulations to create the plans for outside areas, such as corporate and industrial facilities, airports and recreational spaces.

 Landscape architects may work for architectural and contracting firms, which provide a range of services in the building and construction industry.
-According to the U.S. Bureau of Labor Statistics (BLS), as of May 2015 the median annual salary for landscape architects was $63,810 (www.bls.gov).
-The BLS also reported that job openings were expected to grow by 5% from 2014 to 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), as of May 2018 the mean annual salary for landscape architects was $73,160 (www.bls.gov).
+The BLS also reported that job openings were expected to grow as fast as the average from 2018 to 2028.

 Aspiring landscape architects may earn a Bachelor of Landscape Architecture or Bachelor of Science in Landscape Architecture to work in the field.
 College graduates who have degrees in other fields may complete a master of landscape architecture degree program.
 Coursework in these programs may explore site planning, surveying and soil science.
 Students are also required to complete landscape design courses in which they may plan and present site models.